franchioping/SubtitleExtractor/README.md

-Extracts subtitles your media when you run it.
+Extracts subtitles from your media when you run it.